Skip to main content

 • DMARC: Tells email providers what to do with messages that fail SPF or DKIM checks.

 Your web developer or domain provider can help you set these up.
-Fanaura uses Resend for email delivery, and they provide the specific records you need.
+Fanaura’s email delivery system requires these records — your email provider support team can supply the exact values.

 Default SMS Number

 Your SMS number is the phone number fans see when they receive a text message from you.
-This is the Telnyx number you provisioned in your integrations.
+This is the number you provisioned in your Integrations settings.

 Where It Appears